 There are a variety of ways to deal with this, and the most popular to date has been to introduce a five-day “lag” in the SONIA fixings which are observed in order to calculate each interest period’s floating rate.
 Using this methodology, the final rate is known five business days before the interest period ends and payment is due — not as much notice as borrowers using LIBOR are accustomed to, but significantly better than a same-day cash flow.

 It is also worth noting that, while borrowers using compounded SONIA will not have complete certainty of their interest cost until the end of each period, they will have a reasonable estimate much earlier than this.
 Compounding daily SONIA fixings is similar to averaging, meaning that by the midpoint of the calculation period, each subsequent daily fixing only has a limited impact on the final figure.
 Even a significant change towards the end of the period (due to an interest rate hike or cut by the BoE, for instance) may only change the total interest cost by a few basis points.
 (Back to top)

 Will there be a forward-looking term rate version of SONIA?

-In theory, it is possible to derive forward looking term rates using SONIA’s swap market.
-The swap rate for a given period would be a reasonable candidate, as it is equivalent to the market’s expectation of the compounded SONIA fixing over that period.
-That said, general market consensus at present is that overnight SONIA compounded in arrears is the default approach for transition to SONIA in most derivatives, bonds, and bilateral and syndicated loans.
-While a forward-looking term rate version of SONIA may eventually be published, there is no guarantee that this will be in time for the end of 2021.
-Moreover, only a limited range of products may be available for such a term rate, and the trading and execution charges associated with these products may be higher than for the equivalent compound SONIA products.
+While TSSRs are being developed for limited use in some cash markets, the current market consensus is that overnight SONIA compounded in arrears is the default approach for transition to SONIA in most derivatives, bonds, and bilateral and syndicated loans and that use of TSSRs should limited so as to not fragment the SONIA market.
+Also, while a forward-looking term rate version of SONIA may eventually be officially published, only a limited range of products may be available for such a term rate, and the trading and execution charges associated with these products may be higher than for the equivalent compound SONIA products.
 (Back to top)

 Transition of existing loans and derivatives